Toggle menu

 One of the following documents must be provided for the main and joint applicant:

-• your proof of national Insurance number must show your name and your national insurance number
+• your proof of national insurance number must show your name and your national insurance number

 • Government or Department of Working Pension documents